ANTHEM AWARD WINNER • NAMED A FINANCIAL TIMES BEST BOOK OF THE YEAR 2024 AI is on the

 Technology Review and The Wall Street Journal where she led a team investigating how AI is

 changing our lives.
-She has also reported for NPR’s Planet Money podcast on fake online reviews
+She has also reported for NPR’s Planet Money podcast on fake online

-an Emmy award.
+honored with an Emmy award.